uber/neuropod/docs/cppguide.md

 ### From existing memory

-Neuropods provides a way to wrap existing memory and use it in a zero-copy way.
+Neuropod provides a way to wrap existing memory and use it in a zero-copy way.

 To do this, it needs four things: